WYSIWYP/SNapp/README.md

 ## Deployment
 The project is currently deployed using [GitHub Pages](https://pages.github.com/) and the project's `gh-pages` branch.
 The deployment can be updated by modifying the contents of this branch in GitHub.
 New developers can gain access to the GitHub project by being added as a collaborator by an existing member.

-SNapp can be built for deployment by running `npm run build` from the project's `client` directory.
-A deployment-ready version of the app will be generated and placed in the `client/build` folder.
+SNapp can be built for deployment by running `npm run build` from the project's root directory.
+A deployment-ready version of the app will be generated and placed in the `build` folder.
 Most hosting providers such as GoDaddy and AWS should be able to host a copy of the deployment by simply making the contents of this `build` folder publicly available as static web content.
 There are some additional configuration options listed below that should be taken into consideration when deploying the project.

 Routing in SNapp is currently implemented using the full path portion of page URLs.
 As a result, when hosting a deployment, all paths under the deployment subdomain should be configured to serve the project's main `index.html` document.
 This also means that SNapp must be hosted at your domain or subdomain's root path.
 When using GitHub pages, this can be achieved by renaming `index.html` to `404.html` and by setting up a custom domain name for the project.

 ## Technologies used
-The client for this project was developed using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
+This project was developed using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
 The project is designed to work with the [musicxml](https://www.musicxml.com/) and [mxl](https://www.musicxml.com/tutorial/compressed-mxl-files/) file formats and uses the `localStorage` API and SVGs in the browser to render WYSIWYP content.
 A basic architecture diagram is included below for reference.
 A set of architecture decision records related to the app are available from the [project wiki]() on GitHub.

 <img src="http://comp523k.web.unc.edu/files/2019/10/Architecture-Diagram.png" width="350"></img>